 Basenor jack pads for Tesla Model 3 and Model Y are made out of hard rubber which makes them more affordable than their competitors without sacrificing much in the way of durability.

 The Basenor jack pads are made out of durable rubber and sport a 25mm post that’s long enough even for the deepest of Tesla Models 3 and Y jacking sockets.
-Furthermore, the post features a hollow point which serves to locate the centre of the jacking socket and thus position the tool precisely into place.
+Furthermore, the post features a hollow point that serves to locate the centre of the jacking socket and thus position the tool precisely into place.

 Due to differences between socket depths from model to model, however, some might find the post too long to fit in its entirety.
 Although not exactly low-profile, the Basenor jack adapter isn’t as thick as most standard-profile pads on the market either.